HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 #### What is a Transmitter?

-Now, let's talk about the transmitter—your radio's "mouth."
+Now, let's talk about the transmitter — your radio's "mouth."
 The transmitter takes your voice (or data) and combines it with a radio frequency (RF) carrier signal.
 This combination process is called *modulation*, which is *combining speech with an RF carrier signal* {{< link id="T7A08" >}}.
 Think of it as wrapping your voice in an electromagnetic wave instead of sound waves, allowing your radio to broadcast your thoughts far and wide.

 #### What is a Transceiver?